 The name VATI was changed to Vermont Technical College on July 1, 1962 and the college was authorized to grant associate of applied science degrees.
 The associate of engineering degree was first granted in 1965.

-Another milestone was reached on May 7, 1993 when the Vermont State Colleges Board of Trustees approved the college’s first baccalaureate degree program: the Bachelor of Science in Architectural Engineering Technology.
-Students may now enroll in sixteen additional baccalaureate programs leading to bachelor of science degrees.
+On May 7, 1993, the VSC Board of Trustees approved the college’s first baccalaureate degree program: the Bachelor of Science in Architectural Engineering Technology.

 Nursing programs were added to the college curriculum in 1994 when Vermont’s three schools of practical nursing became part of the Vermont Tech community.
-Beginning in the fall of 1996, Practical Nursing (PN) became a credit-bearing program that could also be applied toward a two-year Associate Degree in Nursing (ADN) from Vermont Tech.
-The Bachelor of Science in Nursing (BSN) was added in 2013.
+Beginning in the fall of 1996, Practical Nursing became a credit-bearing program that could be applied toward a two-year Associate Degree in Nursing from Vermont Tech.
+The Bachelor of Science in Nursing was added in 2013.

 In 2015, Vermont Tech’s NEASC accreditation was updated to include the offering of master’s degrees with the launch of its Master of Science in Software Engineering.
 The college also began offering more certificate programs in allied health, agriculture, and computer science.

-By authority conferred by the Vermont legislature, the Trustees of Vermont State Colleges have authorized Vermont Tech to grant the degrees of associate of applied science, associate of science, associate of engineering, and bachelor of science with a major in the program pursued.
+By authority conferred by the Vermont legislature, the Trustees of the VSC have authorized Vermont Tech to grant the degrees of associate of applied science, associate of science, associate of engineering, and bachelor of science with a major in the program pursued.

 The Vermont Academy of Science and Technology (VAST) at Vermont Tech has Independent School Approval for grade 12 from the Vermont State Board of Education.